 What if I have guests who are unable to walk across campus?

 Some students have rented a wheel chair for a family member who has difficulty walking long distances on campus or for someone who might have difficulty walking after a long day.
 They reported using the wheel chair to travel about the campus such as the Joyce Center and the Grotto, securing the chair once they arrived at their destination.
 Rental wheel chairs are available from local vendors, including Alick's Home Medical (574)273-6000 or National Seating and Mobility (574)299-8606.
 Vendors are not affiliated or endorsed by the University.

 Can we stay on campus Commencement weekend?

-Information concerning rooms in the Undergraduate Residence Halls will be emailed to students in early March.
+Information concerning rooms in the Undergraduate Residence Halls will be available in mid-March.

 If I am staying on-campus in a residence hall, do I need to bring my own linen?